craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 12: Beyond the Cove... (cont.)
 I'm calling the hour or so of sleep we got my short rest for [[#Arcane Recovery]], so I'm grabbing my 3rd level spellslot back in the hopes of Hasting Maggie again.

-We ended up fighting some living grung, and we had to switch back and forth on resting till everyone is ready - we gained the benefits of a long rest.
+We ended up fighting some living Grung, and we had to switch back and forth on resting till everyone is ready - we gained the benefits of a long rest.

+We got into combat with more Grung...

+#### Session 13: Beyond the Cove... (cont.)

+... and combat continues.

 ## Stats